Rsivamani/Web-Scraping-with-Python-Extract-and-Analyze-Real-Website-Data-Using-Pandas/README.md

 ## ⚡ Features

 - **Simple Web Scraping Process**:
-   Easily scrape data from any publicly available website.
+   -Easily scrape data from any publicly available website.
 - **Data Structuring**:
-  Clean and structure the scraped data using Pandas for further analysis.
+  --Clean and structure the scraped data using Pandas for further analysis.
 - **Automated Data Collection**:
-  Fetch large sets of data from multiple pages efficiently.
+  -Fetch large sets of data from multiple pages efficiently.

 ## 💻 Installation Instructions